xy124/xy124.github.io/_posts/2023-04-18-inspect-binary.md

 - ldd <lib.so>
 ```

-- see man ld.so to see in which order things will be linked
+- see `man ld.so` to check in which order things will be linked
-- compile time information can be added using the -r flags!
+- compile time information can be added using the `-r` flags!